-(v) If, notwithstanding (1) any determination made pursuant to Section 5.3(b)(iv) above that a reduction in Executive's Payments is not required pursuant to Section 5.3(b)(i) above or (2) any reduction in Executive's Payments made pursuant to Section 5.3(b)(i) above, the Internal Revenue Service ("IRS") subsequently asserts that Executive is liable for Excise Tax with respect to such Payments, the Payments then remaining to be paid or provided to Executive shall be reduced as provided in Sections 5.3(b)(i) and (ii) above or shall be further reduced as provided in Section 5.3(b)(i) above, and (if still necessary after such reduction or further reduction) any Payments already made to Executive shall be repaid to the Company, to the extent necessary to eliminate the Excise Tax asserted by the IRS to be payable by Executive.
-Any such reduction or further reduction or repayment (A) shall be made only if the IRS agrees that such reduction or further reduction or repayment and agrees not to impose such Excise Tax against Executive if such reduction or further reduction or repayment is made, and (B) shall be made in the manner described in Section 5.3(b)(ii) above.

-(vi) Notwithstanding anything to the contrary in the foregoing provisions of this Section 5.3(b), if (1) Executive's Payments have been reduced pursuant to Section 5.3(b)(i) above and the IRS nevertheless subsequently determines that Excise Tax is payable with respect to Executive's Payments, and (2) if the After-Tax Amount of the Payments payable to Executive, determined without any further reduction or repayment as provided in Section 5.3(b) (v) above, and without any initial reduction as provided in Section 5.3(b)(i) above, would exceed the After-Tax Amount of the Payments payable to him as reduced in accordance with Section 5.3(b)(i), then (A) no such further reduction or repayment shall be made with respect to Executive's Payments pursuant to Section 5.3(b)(v) above, and (B) the Company shall pay to Executive an amount equal to the reduction in Executive's Payments that was initially made pursuant to Section 5.3(b)(i).
+- If, notwithstanding (1) any determination made pursuant to (v) Section 5.3(b)(iv) above that a reduction in Executive's Payments is not required pursuant to Section 5.3(b)(i) above or (2) any reduction in Executive's Payments made pursuant to Section 5.3(b)(i) above, the Internal Revenue Service ("IRS") subsequently asserts that Executive is liable for Excise Tax with respect to such Payments, the Payments then remaining to be paid or provided to Executive shall be reduced as provided in Sections 5.3(b)(i) and (ii) above or shall be further reduced as provided in Section 5.3(b)(i) above, and (if still necessary after such reduction or further reduction) any Payments already made to Executive shall be repaid to the Company, to the extent necessary to eliminate the Excise Tax asserted by the IRS to be payable by Executive.
+Any such reduction or further reduction or repayment (A) shall be made only if the IRS agrees that such reduction or further reduction or repayment will be effective to avoid the imposition of any Excise Tax with respect to Executive's Payments as so reduced or repaid and agrees not to impose such Excise Tax against Executive if such reduction or further reduction or repayment is made, and (B) shall be made in the manner described in Section 5.3(b)(iii) above. - (vi) Notwithstanding anything to the contrary in the foregoing provisions of this Section 5.3(b), if (1) Executive's Payments have been reduced pursuant to Section 5.3(b)(i) above and the IRS nevertheless subsequently determines that Excise Tax is payable with respect to Executive's Payments, and (2) if the After-Tax Amount of the Payments payable to Executive, determined without any further reduction or repayment as provided in Section 5.3(b)(v) above, and without any initial reduction as provided in Section 5.3(b)(i) above, would exceed the After-Tax Amount of the Payments payable to him as reduced in accordance with Section 5.3(b)(i), then (A) no such further reduction or repayment shall be made with respect to Executive's Payments pursuant to Section 5.3(b)(v) above, and (B) the Company shall pay to Executive an amount equal to the reduction in Executive's Payments that was initially made pursuant to Section 5.3(b)(i).
 Such amount shall be paid to Executive in a cash lump sum by no later than (I) the 15th day of the third month following the close of the calendar year in which the IRS makes its final determination that Excise Tax is due with respect to Executive's Payments, provided that by such day Executive has paid the Excise Tax so determined to be due, or (II) if later, the day that such amount would have been paid without regard to Section 5.3(b)(i) above.